c20d-us/gnimu/README.md

 5. Click **Upload**.
 6. Open the **Serial Monitor** at **115200 baud** to watch the startup and status output.

+> [!IMPORTANT]
-> **Note**: If you are building on an Apple Silicon Mac, you can use the AS_native Arduino IDE but you **must** have Rosetta installed in order to correctly compile the ESP32 binary.
+> If you are building on an Apple Silicon Mac, you can use the AS-native Arduino IDE but you **must** have Rosetta installed in order to correctly compile the ESP32 binary.
 Without Rosetta installed you will get a compilation error.
 ---

 ## Configuration